omnyway-labs/simple-list-dnd/README.md

 This environment uses [Devcards](https://github.com/bhauman/devcards)

+### `yarn start`

+Runs the app in development mode.<br>
+Pretty much just the DND component right now, but without devcards

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will reload if you make edits.

 ### `yarn lint` and `yarn format`

 `yarn lint` checks the code for known bad code patterns using [clj-kondo](https://github.com/borkdude/clj-kondo).